jenssegers/laravel-rollbar/README.md

 [![Build Status](https://travis-ci.org/jenssegers/Laravel-Rollbar.svg)](https://travis-ci.org/jenssegers/Laravel-Rollbar) [![Coverage Status](https://coveralls.io/repos/jenssegers/Laravel-Rollbar/badge.png)](https://coveralls.io/r/jenssegers/Laravel-Rollbar)

 Rollbar error monitoring integration for Laravel projects.
 This library will add a listener to Laravel's logging component.
 All Rollbar messages will be pushed onto Laravel's queue system, so that they can be processed in the background without slowing down the application.
+Laravel's session data will also be sent to Rollbar.

 ![rollbar](https://d37gvrvc0wt4s1.cloudfront.net/static/img/features-dashboard1.png?ts=1361907905)